Skip to main content

 Tip 6: Keep busy to resist the urge to smoke

-Whenever you feel the urge to smoke, resist it by keeping busy.
-Cravings usually last 5-10 minutes so make a list of things to do in this time.
-For example, walk around the block, call a friend, tidy your desk or catch up on the news.
+Cravings usually last 5-10 minutes, so make a list of things to do during this time.
+For example, walk around the block, call a friend, tidy your desk, or catch up on the news.
+It could be a great way to swap smoking out with a new hobby, which will give you back so much more sooner than you think.

 Tip 7: Work out the Stress